How to Help Your Child Survive An Active Shooting

 - Leave the door open – tell your child he can always come to you with any question no matter how scary or weird it may seem – you are an adult, and you can handle it.

 - Keep answers to a level kids can accept.

 - Provide examples like this:

-A librarian who saved 55 students had prior relevant experience of a similar situation and as a result followed the “hide” part of the lockdown procedure:
+A librarian who saved 55 students had prior relevant experience of a similar situation and, as a result, following the “hide” part of the lockdown procedure:

-- Recognized the sound of real gunshots fast
+- Recognized the sound of actual gunshots fast

 - Pulled kids into the room and locked it